 Even with more than 300 tent and 150 RV spaces available, advanced camping reservations are still recommended (especially in the summer).
-Shower houses, flushing toilets, and running water can be found within the two massive campground loops at Fort Stevens, as well as an impressive amphitheater, which showcases educational movies throughout the week.
+Shower houses, flushing toilets, and running water are within the two massive campground loops.
+The campground also features one of the most impressive amphitheaters in the country, which showcases educational movies throughout the week.

 Address: 100 Peter Iredale Road, Hammond, Oregon

 3. Harris Beach State Park